About Us

 Navigating Challenges

-During the COVID-19 pandemic in 2020, the Taste of Ethiopia hosted a virtual festival and for the subsequent two years dedicated all its resources and volunteers to efforts in helping the community throughout the pandemic.
+During the COVID-19 pandemic in 2020, the Taste of Ethiopia hosted a virtual festival and dedicated all its resources and volunteers to efforts in helping the community throughout the pandemic.